 …and Extra Light

-In the light of tangible effects of global warming, governments come up with more and more stringent laws to enforce the lowest possible environmental footprint of any kind of venture.
-Domes are a great solution.
-Their construction engineers go to great lengths to ensure dome designs leave no space for eco-mistakes.
+In the light of the tangible effects of global warming, governments have come up with more and more stringent laws to enforce the lowest possible environmental footprint of any kind of venture.
+Domes are a great solution, and their construction engineers go to great lengths to ensure dome designs leave no space for eco-mistakes.

 Domes hence follow the principles of eco-conscious design and are based on the idea of protecting Earth’s finite resources.
-The aim is to optimize their use without disrupting natural processes of the planet.
-Domes are energy-efficient, made from recyclable materials and they don’t require the use of foundation – all this to preserve the natural balance.
-They seamlessly connect architecture to ecology and environment, thus forming a perfect example of sustainable design working for humanity.
+The aim is to optimise their use without disrupting the planet’s natural processes.
+Domes are energy-efficient, made from recyclable materials, and don’t require a foundation – all this to preserve the natural balance.
+They seamlessly connect architecture to ecology and the environment, thus forming a perfect example of sustainable design working for humanity.

-Small ecological footprint is not all.
+The small ecological footprint is not all.
 Some would agree that it’s all about appearances.
-Geodesic dome is definitely eye-catching in any latitude.
-It stands out from the crowd of standard forms of shelter, combining smart design with functionality.
+The geodesic dome is definitely eye-catching in any latitude, and it stands out from the crowd of standard forms of shelter, combining innovative design with functionality.
 Not to sound hollow here, we have counted the most popular dome applications.
-It turns out that people use a geodesic dome for at least 50 different reasons (!), sometimes to an amazing effect.
-Among these we have glamping tents, outdoor hotel rooms, backyard greenhouses, winter gardens, outdoor classrooms and cafeterias.
+It turns out that people use a geodesic dome for at least 50 different reasons (!), sometimes to a fantastic effect.
+Among these, we have glamping tents, outdoor hotel rooms, backyard greenhouses, winter gardens, outdoor classrooms and cafeterias.
 An infographic covering this is already underway!